Kenny-Frias/APCSA-Calculus-Slope-Field-Generator-/README.md

 -Implemented interactive slope field generation using vector calculus, enabling students to visualize and explore the behavior of differential equations through dynamic graphical representations.
 Main purpose is to be used as a verification tool when trying to graph the particular solution of a differential equation when given an initial condition.

+* `code.py` - This file contains the code for the slope field generator.